mgao6767/mingze-gao/docs/research.md

 1. "Liquidity and Price Impact at the 52 Week High", with Joshua Della Vedova, Andrew Grant and Joakim Westerholm.
 2. "Differentiated Lending and Bank Risks: Evidence from Global Syndicated Loans", with Hanyun Ding, Buhui Qiu and Eliza Wu.
-3. "Climate Exposure from Lending Portflio and Bank Risk", with Meitong He, Buhui Qiu and Eliza Wu.
+3. "Climate Exposure from Lending Portfolio and Bank Risk", with Meitong He, Buhui Qiu and Eliza Wu.

 ## 🧑‍🎓 Student Supervision